bleyerj/jaxmat/demos/quickstart/getting_started.md

 hardening = VoceHardening(sig0=350.0, sigu=500.0, b=1e3)
 ```

 We now define the final material behavior of type `vonMisesIsotropicHardening`.
-We can check that it is a module containing an `elasticity` submodule and a `yield_stress` subdomule.
+We can check that it is a module containing an `elasticity` submodule and a `yield_stress` submodule.
 Each of these submodule holds its own material properties.
 The elastic submodule also allows to access the material elastic shear modulus for instance, which is 80 GPa here.

 ```{code-cell} ipython3
 material = jm.vonMisesIsotropicHardening(elasticity=elasticity, yield_stress=hardening)